craftercms/docs/source/developers/plugins/index.rst

    blueprints

-**Studio Plugins**
+**Site Plugins**

-Studio plugins allow users to either replace, extend or even create stand alone experiences to serve a particular use case or set of use cases.
+Site plugins allow users to either replace, extend or even create stand alone experiences to serve a particular use case or set of use cases.

 .. toctree::
    :maxdepth: 1
    :titlesonly:

-   studio-plugins

-**Engine Plugins**

-Engine plugins allow users to extend experiences in delivery.
-Engine plugins will be supported in the near future.
+   site-plugins